cvladp/slot-game-demo/README.md

 ## Known issues
-If you use a laptop to run the game from the above link, do not use 125 % scaling from Display Settings --> Scale and layout.
+If you use a laptop to run the game from the above link, use 100 % scaling from Display Settings --> Scale and layout.
-Issue does not occur on local build.